-The BOSTID panel agreed that the following types of projects should be supported by donor agencies through a joint African/U.S. expert committee set up to promote cooperation in the development of science and technology information services and systems in Africa.
+The BOSTID panel agreed that a joint African/North American expert committee should be established to promote cooperation in the development of STI services and systems in Africa.
 The expert committee should be responsible for the following activities.

 Organization of networks among African scientific and technical information centers by providing: